Flinsch/flangee77/docs/personal-intention.md

 And at the end of the day, I'm a programmer, not a game designer, a realization I've come to more than once.

 Added to this is a mix of curiosity, stubbornness, and the sheer joy of solving problems in unconventional ways.
-While most developers might choose polished, off-the-shelf, battle-tested tools, this framework stands apart as a deeply personal experiment: a modular, multi-faceted toolset for creating (prototypical aspects of) games in ways you might not expect.
+While most developers would (and should) choose off-the-shelf tools, this framework stands apart as a deeply personal experiment: a modular, multi-faceted toolset for creating games (or rather prototypical aspects of those) in ways you might consider cumbersome or even foolish.

 ## The Journey of (Re)building My Framework